 Naomi comes from an extensive background in industry education, working for industry renowned brands like Ultraceuticals, Ella Bache, and The Australasian College of Health and Wellness.

 Trust us when we say she’s has a wealth of industry experience combined with Google knowledge!

 So we sat down with our little resident Google guru, Naomi, to chat about how you can leverage the power of Google to communicate with your clients and establish your online presence.

-Q: As we start to ease out of COVID-19 restrictions, how can Google help businesses prep to reopen their doors?
+Q: As businesses battle COVID-19 restrictions, how can Google help businesses prep to either close or reopen their doors?

 N: Your clients will probably visit the first place you do when you need an answer to a question: Google!
 They’ll very likely be looking you up on Google to check for any updates relating to your salon and COVID-19.
 As with any kind of communication, it’s important to get this across ALL of your channels to make sure it reaches as many of your clients as possible.

 You can add posts to your Google My Business listing that include important updates, such as changes to hours, staff, and new COVID-safe processes in the salon.